Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Linking unitary geometry and arithmetic via subgroups of GL2

 We are grateful to John Coates for the following observation, which we hope to address in a forthcoming paper:

-\begin{remark} The appearance of the Hilbert class field in~(\ref{arith}) cannot be a coincidence.
+\begin{remark} The appearance of~$H_K$ in~(\ref{arith}) cannot be a coincidence.
 The LHS is ostensibly a geometrically defined abelian subgroup of $\glzd$.
 On the other hand the RHS contains information about a subgroup of a ray class group, and therefore also potentially about the ideal class group~$\cK$ of~$K$.
 But this cannot be true in general, since the structure of~$\cK$ is very erratic as~$D$ varies.
-We can therefore be confident that $L$ will typically contain the Hilbert class field. \end{remark} Our empirical observations suggest that $L$ may be identical with the Hilbert class field in all dimensions, not just those in (\ref{dimz}).
-It follows that the~$\Gal{L}{K}$-set of distinct $\Sp_2(\bZ/d'\bZ)$-orbits may actually be a~$\cK$-set.
+We can therefore be confident that $L$ will typically contain~$H_K$. \end{remark} Our empirical observations suggest that $L$ may be identical with~$H_K$ in all dimensions, not just those in (\ref{dimz}).
+It follows that the~$\Gal{L}{K}$-set of distinct $\Sp_2(\ZZ/d'\ZZ)$-orbits may actually be a~$\cK$-set.
 Preliminary numerical results communicated to us by Andrew Scott for certain higher dimensions, wherein~$\cK$ is much larger than for the dimensions in~(\ref{dimz}), provide additional evidence for this speculation.